 Gabriel once said: "Maybe we are born racist, in that we naturally distrust anything different from, or foreign to, us.
 It is only curiosity, exposure and familiarity that opens us up to the much richer and more exciting world that exists beyond our own."
 Had he been nominated for — and won — Best Original Song at this month's Academy Awards, he would have probably said something similar but updated for today's world.
 Perhaps more of us should listen to and learn from people like him.

-The Mnong are featured in our documentary, Peoples of the World: Southeast Asia.
+The Mnong are featured in our documentary, Indigenous Peoples of Southeast Asia.